BlackenedPies/autoPL.ahk/README.md

 **Requirements:**

 It works on everything compatible with XTU-CLI.
 This includes the majority of Intel devices, but some newer laptops, like my Latitude 7490, [need an extra step](https://jas-team.net/2019/07/30/intel-xtu-attempted-to-install-on-an-unsupported-platform/) to install xtucli.
-It will NOT work on newer SoC µarch devices (Celeron N4100 etc.), and certain devices like my Thinkpad X260 and P51 automatically set PL1 so xtucli doesn't work correctly.
-On some devices, you'll need to disable SpeedShift in BIOS as this also automatically sets PLs
+It will NOT work on newer SoC µarch devices (Celeron N4100 or Pentium N5000 etc.), and certain devices like my Thinkpad X260 and P51 automatically set PL1 so xtucli doesn't work correctly.
+On some 2016+ devices, you'll need to disable SpeedShift in BIOS as this also automatically sets PLs

 1. AutoHotkey - installing AHK will let you run the script and compile to .exe if you want.
 You can edit it in any text editor - my preference is VSCode
 2. XTU CLI.
 The latest versions of XTU don't have xtucli.exe, and I use XTU version 6.4.1.25 [here](https://ln2.sync.com/dl/6d69901f0/35smam2h-ed7mw4sx-drh67vsv-3dj6s79q)